Galts-Gulch/avarice/docs/configuring.md

 Indicators
 ----------

--   **IndicatorList** should never be modified.
--   **VerboseIndicators:** Indicators which should be verbose each candle.
-By default we only print trades made and candle info.
-    Example:

-        VerboseIndicators = ['MACD', 'EMA', 'FRAMA']

 -   Any **Trader** class nested inside an indicator class only effects the indicator if it's an independent indicator (not a combined